How to boil an egg

 Do you really need a fancy device or air fryer to cook our humble egg?
 Of course you can use the old pan on a hob method, but it can be time consuming to get the water up to boil, and if you start with near-boiling water you can crack your eggs.

 There is another quick and easy way though, with the microwave.
-The secret is to use pre-warmed, salted water – I used 55°C water direct from my hot water tap.
-Fill a microwave-proof bowl or Pyrex jug with enough of this hot water to cover the eggs you are cooking, and add around half a teaspoon of salt per egg (I’m not sure the amount really matters but it’s supposed to stop them from cracking).
-Pop in the eggs and microwave for three minutes.
+The secret is to use pre-warmed, salted water – – I used 55°C water direct from my hot water tap.
+Fill a microwave-proof bowl or Pyrex jug with enough of this hot water to cover the eggs you are cooking, and add around half a teaspoon of salt per egg – its essential you add this salt to stop the eggs cracking or exploding, and also to be on the safe side you can prick the larger end of the egg using a drawing pin.
+Pop in the eggs and microwave for three minutes (this was for 2 medium sized eggs in a 1100w microwave, you may need longer for more or larger eggs, different microwave power, or lower starting water temperature).

 Take them out of the water when the time is up to stop them cooking further.